Introduction

 Step 4: Target training

-Many of our learners did not practice target training and remained successful.
-As a result, we recommend target training for learners who struggle with precision or are reluctant to interact with buttons.
+We recommend target training for learners who struggle with precision or who are reluctant to interact with buttons.

 What is target training?